Muslim nationalism in South Asia: Muslim separatism and partition of India

 Muhammad Ali Jinnah led the Muslim League's call for Pakistan.
 As time went on, communal tensions rose and so partition won increasing support among many Muslims in Muslim-majority areas of the British India.

-On 14 August 1947, Pakistan was created out of the Muslim majority provinces of British India, Sindh, the western parts of Punjab, Balochistan and the North West Frontier Province, and in the eastern parts of Bengal.
+On 14 August 1947, Pakistan was created out of the Muslim majority provinces of British India: Sindh, the western parts of Punjab, Balochistan and the North West Frontier Province, and the eastern parts of Bengal.
 Communal violence broke out and millions of people were forced to flee their homes and many died.
 Hindus and Sikhs fled from Pakistan to India and Muslims fled from India to Pakistan.

 However, because Muslim communities existed throughout South Asia, independence actually left tens of millions of Muslims within the boundaries of the secular Indian state.
 As per 2011 Census, approximately 14.2% of the population of India is Muslim.

 The Muslim League idea of a Muslim Nationalism encompassing all the Muslims of the Indian subcontinent seemed to lose out to ethnic nationalism in 1971, when East Pakistan, a Bengali dominated province, fought for their independence from Pakistan, and became the independent country of Bangladesh.